ajinkyacodes/coronavirus-update/README.md

 # Coronavirus Update

-This project is all bout Coronavirus Updates.
+This project is all about Coronavirus Updates.

 ## To prevent the spread of COVID-19:
 - Clean your hands often.
 Use soap and water, or an alcohol-based hand rub.